By Joseph Ametepe

 Now notice in their passionate worship of Jesus, the Bible describes them literally “falling down” – [Greek: pesontes, from pipto] – which means to throw oneself to the ground as a sign of devotion, before high-ranking persons or divine beings.
 In their passionate worship of Jesus, the wise men held nothing back as they fell on their knees to give Him humble, heartfelt, honest, honest worship.
 The Magi worshiped Jesus for who He was in spirit and truth.
 This is the essence of true worship – honoring Christ for who He really is.
 Remember, when the woman of Samaritan encountered Jesus at well, the Lord Jesus revealed that the Father is looking for true worshipers who will worship Him in spirit and truth (John 4:23-24).
 It is possible that the Lord Jesus thought of the Magi as He taught on the Father’s longing for the worshipers to worship Him in spirit and truth.

-Their worship of Jesus is remarkable and revealing, but you ask: How so?
+Their worship of Jesus is remarkable and revealing.
+But you ask: How so?
 Please listen carefully now!
 They worshiped Christ before He would ever pray as the God-Man to the Father.
 They worshiped Christ before He would ever preach the gospel with divine authority.
 They worshiped Christ before He would ever prophesy of the end of the age.
 They worshiped Christ before He would ever pardon sin on earth as the Son of Man.
 They worshiped Christ before He would ever perform miracles affirming His deity or divinity.
 They worshiped Christ before He would ever promise eternal life as the true God.
 They worshiped Christ before He would ever pronounce to the Jews: “Truly, truly, I say to you, before Abraham was born, I am” (John 8:58).
 They worshiped Christ before He would ever pay for our sin debt in full – as the God-Man and the Lamb of God who takes away the sin of the world– whose sacrifice alone fully satisfied the Father’s wrath against your sins and my sins.
 May I say to us, passionate was their worship.
 Pure was their worship.
 Personal was their worship.
 And profound was their faith which they demonstrated on that historic day in the little town of Bethlehem.
 You see, the wise men worshiped Jesus before He convincingly showed Himself to a watching world that He is indeed the God-Man, fully God and fully Man.

 C. Ryle eloquently speaks of the profound faith demonstrated by the Magi in their passionate worship of Jesus: “These wise men believed in Christ when they had never seen Him; but that was not all.
 They believed in Him when the scribes and Pharisees were unbelieving; but that again was not all.
 They believed in Him when they saw Him as a little infant on Mary’s knees, and worshiped Him as King.
 This was the crowning point of their faith.
 They saw no miracles to convince them.
 They saw no signs of divinity and greatness to overawe them.
 They saw nothing but a newborn infant, helpless and weak, and needing a mother’s care like any of us.
 And yet when they saw that infant, they believed that they saw the divine Saviour of the world!
 “They bowed down and worshiped Him” (v.
 11).
 We read of no greater faith than this in the whole volume of the Bible.
 It is a faith that deserves to be placed side by side with that of the penitent thief.
 The thief saw someone dying the death of a criminal, and yet prayed to him and “called him Lord.”
 The wise men saw a newborn baby on the lap of a poor woman, and yet worshiped him, and confessed that he was Christ.
 Blessed indeed are those who can believe in this way!
 This is the kind of faith that Go delights to honor.
 We see the proof of that this very day.
 Wherever the Bible is read the conduct of these wise men is known, and told as a memorial to them.
 Let us walk in the steps of their faith.
 Let us not be ashamed to believe in Jesus and confessed him, though all around us remained indifferent and unbelieving.
 Have we not a thousand times more evidence than the wise men had, to make us believe that Jesus is the Christ?
 Beyond doubt we have.
 Yet where is our faith?...It is not always those who have the most religious privilege who give Christ most honor.
 We might have thought that the scribes and Pharisees would have been the first to hasten to Bethlehem, on the slightest rumor that the Saviour was born.
 But it was not so.
 A few unknown strangers from a distant land were the first except for the shepherds mentioned by St. Luke, to rejoice at His birth.
 “He came to that which was his own, but his own did not receive him” (John 1:11).
 What a mournful picture this is of human nature!...There are many who, from residence and convenience, ought to be the foremost in the worship of God, and yet are always last.
 There are many who might well be expected to be last, who are always first.” – R. C. Ryle, The Crossway Classic Commentary, Matthew, pp.8-10.